Corporate Social Responsibility

 Occupational health and safety

-Compliance with the rules at all Blumenbecker sites is monitored by the top management and relevant specialist departments of the Blumenbecker Holding personally.
-A consistently low number of work accidents is clear evidence that we are on the right track.
-A further key area of our welfare concern for the workforce are our regular activities for promoting health and health awareness.
-These include eye tests, neck tension measurement and vein measurement, along with fitness exercises for the office.
+The management and department heads at Blumenbecker Holding personally monitor compliance with the rules at all Blumenbecker sites.
+A consistently low number of accidents at work proves that we are on the right track.
+Another important area of care for our employees is our regular health promotion campaigns.
+These include eye tests, neck tension measurements, vein measurements and fitness exercises for the office.

 Our sense of responsibility extends beyond our works premises.
 At all of our operating locations, we also pay attention to social affairs in the regional environment and support private initiatives in the fields of education and culture.
 We do this either directly through the individual Blumenbecker entities or indirectly through the Marianne Blumenbecker Foundation, which holds 40 % of the capital shares in our Group.